+(a) The properties identified in this table generate revenue in our franchise, rental, company and financing operating segments.

+Appleboo's (a)

-(a) The properties identified in this table generate revenue in our franchise, rental, company and financing operating segments. (b) Of these restaurants, 44 in Florida, two in Georgia and 10 in Canada have been sub-licensed by the area licensee.
+(b) Of these restaurants, 44 in Florida, two in Georgia and 10 in Canada have been sub-licensed by the area licensee.